Nurse Advice New Mexico

 Hepatitis C & Buprenorphine Helpline

 A Health Educator trained in harm reduction is available to answer questions and concerns about viral hepatitis risks, prevention, testing and treatment.
 Referrals to providers participating in UNMHSC’s Project ECHO throughout the state may be made for medical evaluation.
 The same staff member may educate callers about treatment options for opiate addiction with methadone and Suboxone (buprenorphine/naloxone), including referrals to DOH facilities or offices in Albuquerque and in Las Cruces.

 You may talk with a Disease Prevention Specialist about obtaining training in using an overdose reversal kit when someone is in respiratory distress/depression due to heroin or prescription painkillers.
 Referrals to local public health offices where Narcan is dispensed at no cost are offered.

 Reporting & Surveillance

 Available 24 hours a day, 7 days a week, 365 days a year for any epidemiology related topic.
-Call to discuss health concerns or incidents regarding dog bites, west nile or hanta virus, food poisoning, mold or beg bug problems, lead poisoning, and any other notifiable condition.
+Call to discuss health concerns or incidents regarding dog bites, west nile or hantavirus, food poisoning, mold or bed bug problems, lead poisoning, and any other health concerns.